hpcugent/vsc-mympirun/README.md

 `--output`

-# Passing down environemt variables
+# Passing down environment variables

 (explains default behavior, and how to tweak)